bbauska/W3Cx-3of5/README.md

 As input field values are considered as strings by JavaScript, using x.value = a.value + b.value would result in a string concatenation instead of an addition.
 That's why we use the valueAsNumber property.

-This is why we used the valueAsNumber property also introduced by HTML5 for some input fields such as <input type="range"> and <input type="number">, we also encountered the valueAsDate properties when we studied <input type="date">.
+This is why we used the valueAsNumber property also introduced by HTML5 for some input fields such as &lt;input type="range"> and &lt;input type="number">, we also encountered the valueAsDate properties when we studied &lt;input type="date">.

 <h3 id="ch5-6-3">5.6.3 <meter></h3>

 The <meter> element displays colored bars to represent numeric values.

-It can be useful to display a colored gauge to show disk usage, to highlight the relevance of a query result, or the fraction of a voting population that favours a particular candidate, etc. This element is often used with the <input type="range"> field as an instant feedback indicator.
+It can be useful to display a colored gauge to show disk usage, to highlight the relevance of a query result, or the fraction of a voting population that favours a particular candidate, etc. This element is often used with the &lt;input type="range"> field as an instant feedback indicator.

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 280.  (xx) ------------------------------->